-- have all materials, supplies and tools you will need to create your new compositions in your chosen style and technique.
+- …have all materials, supplies and tools you will need to create the artwork in your chosen style and technique.

-- be ready to reflect upon your experience so you can grow
+- …be ready to reflect upon their experience so you can grow

 Some of those things might make you uncomfortable and they might scare you.
 But if you have an open mind and are willing to give it a try, you qualify.

 It is recommended you document your work in this class in a journal or sketchbook.